5 real tips to stay focused at Uni - That actually work

 • Keep going.

-Because in the end, the most disciplined student isn’t the one with colour-coded notes and a 5 am wake-up time.
+Because in the end, the most disciplined student isn’t the one with colour-coded notes and a 5 am alarm.

 It’s the one who keeps showing up — even when it’s hard.